 Summer: Hike self-guided tour & explore LARGEST cave entrance in East, waterfalls, gorge, caves.
-Also guided adventure tours, gemstone mining, disc golf, climbing walls, dino dig, simulated mines, & extensive rock shop.
+Also guided adventure tours, gemstone mining, disc golf, climbing walls, dino dig, & extensive rock shop.
 Winter: snowshoe trails/tour.

 The massive stone bridge arch - the largest marble cave entrance in the east - dominates this spectacular display of Adirondack geology.
 Originally named Ponte de Dios (Bridge of God) by explorers and later described in Morse's Geography of 1790, the stone bridge has captivated visitors for over 200 years.
 Unlike the slow forming limestone caverns, these marble caves were rapidly formed during the last ice age by an unusual East-West trending fault which exposed a layer of ancient marble to raging acidic floodwaters from melting glaciers.
 Take a walking stick, map, and camera and set out on a self-guided, above-ground tour over a natural stone step nature trail and experience up-close the many unique rock features in the marble gorge, such as potholes, grottos, and mill site waterfalls.
 Descend into lighted surface caves with raging waterfalls or tranquil dark pools.

 Cavers are currently completing a survey of the cave systems and the owners have developed an guided adventure tour to explore additional caves for those willing to crawl and get a bit dirty & then get rinsed off with the final cave float.
 The property continues to be managed by relatives of Jacob Van Benthuysen who received the site in the 1700's for Revolutionary War service.